-The City will accept public comment on the draft 2020-2021 Action Plan and draft 2020-2024 Consolidated Plan until 5:00 p.m. on March 16, 2020.
-The draft plan will be made available during normal business hours at City Hall at 3970 Rocklin Road, on the City's website at www.rocklin.ca.us, and at the Rocklin Public Library at 4890 Granite Drive.
+The City accepted public comment on the draft 2020-2021 Action Plan and draft 2020-2024 Consolidated Plan until 5:00 p.m. on March 16, 2020.
+The draft plan was made available during normal business hours at City Hall at 3970 Rocklin Road, on the City's website at www.rocklin.ca.us, and at the Rocklin Public Library at 4890 Granite Drive.

-The City Council will hold a public hearing during its regularly scheduled meeting on April 14, 2020 beginning at 6:00 p.m. in the City Council Chambers (3970 Rocklin Road) to consider and adopt the Annual Action Plan and the Consolidated Plan.
+The City Council held a virtual public hearing during its regularly scheduled meeting on April 14, 2020 beginning at 6:00 p.m. to consider and adopt the Annual Action Plan and the Consolidated Plan.
+Audio and video were made available to the public and public comment was available through email.